Membership and Membership Contract

 What can VdFS offer me?

-VdFS exercises the copyrights of filmmakers and the neighbouring rights of actors and distributes the royalties due from cable and blank tape levy as well as other copyright claims to filmmakers and actors.
+VdFS exercises the copyrights of filmmakers and the neighbouring rights of performing artists in the audiovisual field and distributes the royalties due from cable and blank tape levy as well as other copyright claims to filmmakers and actors.
 VdFS uses reciprocal agreements with numerous foreign affiliated companies to ensure the exercise of the rights of VdFS beneficiaries abroad.

 Besides the main responsibilities of collecting and distributing revenues, VdFS also performs social and cultural tasks (promotion of Austrian filmmaking, living cost grants for beneficiaries in need, support for training and further education, etc.).